marisacasillas/chatterlab/content/werld2025.md

 The emphasis of this course is on child language learning in home contexts.
 The topics are unlikely to be directly applicable for those interested in second language (L2) learning or language learning in schools or clinical settings.

-All teaching and reading will be done in English.
+All primary teaching and reading will be done in English.
+Lecturers may make materials available in other languages at their discretion.

 ### What is expected of registered attendees?